Money is one of those hidden awkward, murky areas of love. So, when’s the best time to discuss money in a new relationship?

 Money doesn’t need to be talked about all the time, but that’s different from hiding things.
 Being deceitful is bad for any relationship.

-She manages the household budget and bills, I do the investments and we make big financial decisions together.
-And to make sure we are both on the same page, we set aside 15 minutes every month to run the ruler over the finances together.
+To make sure we are both on the same page, we set aside 15 minutes every month to run the ruler over the finances together.

 And while we are 100 per cent committed to our common goals, we both still have personal spending accounts which we can do what we want with.
 Like buying each other surprise gifts, right Libby?